the-teachingRSE-project/competencies/competencies.md

 However, we also recognise that many RSEs have chosen specifically to focus on a technical role as an alternative to a traditional research role because they enjoy and wish to focus on the development of research software.

+Due to this nature there is a plethora of different variations of RSEs depending on the particular Research domain they are working in.
+RSEs fall somewhere on the spectrum between a researcher at one end and a software engineer at the other.
+Common to all of them is, that they  need to be able to work in a research environment.
+RSEs often need to deal with non-technical complexities that are characteristic for research
+environments: organisational, motivational, with respect to the size of projects, independence and heterogeneous goals of stakeholders, boundary conditions for funding and future funding, to name just a few.
+The position on the RSE spectrum can be symbolically represented as "R(SE) vs. (RS)E": the R(SE) is a software engineer in a research environment which would make them akin to a SE in a specialised engineering field such as automotive engineering; the (RS)E is then somebody who applies engineering practices to research software.

 **Researchers**:
 People who are using the services provided by Research Software Engineers.